 Google certainly is taking over the tech world what with Google Fiber - their internet that offers a free plan - and now a cell phone service.
 But is their cell phone project just as good of a deal?

-Project Fi launched in 2015 for the Nexus 6.
+Google Fi launched in 2015.
 In the beginning, it was an exclusive service available by invite only (kind of like Pinterest).

 Interested?
-Read through our Project Fi review to find out if this service is right for you.
+Read through our Google Fi review to find out if this service is right for you.

 If you are a heavy data user, check out our plan savings calculator and see which plan will give you the most bang for your buck.